Comply Chain Website Redesign

 Strong UX leadership includes offering just-in-time education and advocacy across functions — turning cross-disciplinary teams into design allies.

-Select Project Insight
+Project Insight

-Compliance Steps Icons
+Compliance Process Steps Icons

 Design Problem & Solution

-Initial icon designs presented multiple usability and accessibility issues.
+-> Problem: Initial icon designs presented multiple usability and accessibility issues.
 I identified critical problems, established standards, and guided vendor to compliant solution.